Smoking and Health

 - cancer of the esophagus

-- bladder cancer (4x more in smokers)
+- bladder cancer: 4x more common in smokers

 - stomach cancer